apohllo/nlp/2-fts.md

    *goli* can have the following base forms: *golić*, *gol* and *goły*.
 To overcome the ambiguity, FTSes take very pragmatic approach - for a given inflected form all possible base forms are put in the index.
    Even though it's not valid from the linguistics' point of view, it works well in practice.
+1. [Term vector API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-termvectors.html) allows to retrieve useful statistics of a given term in a particular document or in the whold document collection.